CMarah/personal-website/content/blog/First Blog.md

 ---
-title: "Hosting a hugo website on GitHub pages"
+title: "Hosting a Hugo website on GitHub pages"
 date: 2021-03-12T21:14:34+06:00
 description: "How to set up & organize a web on GitHub pages powered by Hugo"
 author: "Carlos"